 Spread over a humungous 200 acre, the Mehrauli Archaeological Park in Delhi is an absolute wonder.
 Located right adjacent to the popular and beautiful Qutub Minar, this site is a must-visit for the tourists looking to delve into the rich history of this city.

 Delhi itself is a historic city, with many kingdoms merging from here.
 The park now has 100 historically important monuments all of which have tall tales to tell anyone who is willing to give them some time.
-Reverberating with a unique kind of energy, this the place to be at if you want to turn back time to the earlier eras.
+Reverberating with a unique kind of energy, this is the place to be if you want to turn back time to the earlier eras.

-On the site, you can visit monuments like Tomb of Balban, which is historic since this was the first time in India when a true arch and a true dome was built.
+On the site, you can visit monuments like the Tomb of Balban, which is historic since this was the first time in India when a true arch and a true dome was built.
 Don’t forget to click quaint pictures of yourself on the steep well that will make you look as if you were from that very era itself.

 This amazing discovery by the ASI in Haryana has certainly not received the kind of acclaim that it should have.
 It was found in 1963 in the Hisar District and upon further examination, it was established to be the largest known city in the famous Indus Valley civilisation.
 It is also said to be larger and more ancient than cities like Harappa and Mohenjodaro.
 Such is the importance and significance of this site.

 Exploring this huge ancient settlement is like walking through an open-air museum.
-Off late archaeologists also have found a skeleton which is said to me about 4,500 years old.
+Off late archaeologists also have found a skeleton which is said to be about 4,500 years old.
 As you roam around this site you will be able to visualise how things must have been at that time.
 This site lets you use your own imagination and provides the perfect landscape for you to chart that history out.